McCartneyAC/Back_of_the_Envelope/README.md

 * ~rearrange upload / model page (incorporates text of current model)~
 * * drop-down message of current model (nixed due to error logging)

+## User Feedback:
+* For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
+Getting a lot of overlap for files with > 20 factors

 With a sufficient amount of effort, this could actually be a pretty good tool for multilevel linear modeling, ~provided I can figure out what exactly the error was with `mice`'s MCMC imputation.~ imputation is gonna have to wait for v1.2 at the absolute earliest.